DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-12 2D Artist Meeting Notes.md

 - Feedback for the character portraits will be sent out soon
 - A list of the 2D assets that need to be made will be sent out soon
 - Brainstorm marketing material designs fr
-- We'll try to do paintover of a screenshot in the game to use as a background for the
+- We'll try to do paintover of a screenshot in the game to use as a background for the marketing materials (to make it visually consistent with the art in the game)